Updated August 19, 2023

-|Working Principle||Based on MapReduce||Based on JSON and hence Domain-specific language|
+|Working Principle||Based on MapReduce.||Based on JSON and hence Domain-specific language.|

-|Complexity||Handling MapReduce is comparatively complex||JSON based DSL is quite easy to understand and implement|
+|Complexity||Handling MapReduce is comparatively complex.||JSON-based DSL is quite easy to understand and implement.|

-|Schema||Hadoop is based on NoSQL technology, hence its easy to upload data in any key-value format||ES recommends data to be in generic key-value format before uploading|
+|Schema||Hadoop is based on NoSQL technology; hence, uploading data in any key-value format is easy.||ES recommends data be in the generic key-value format before uploading.|

-|Bulk Upload||Bulk upload is not challenging here||ES possess some buffer limit.
+|Bulk Upload||Bulk upload is not challenging here.||ES possesses some buffer limit.
 But that could be extended after analyzing the failure happened at which point.|

-|Analytics Usage||Hadoop with HBase doesn’t have that such advanced searching and analytical search capabilities like ES||Analytics is more advanced and search queries are matured in ES|
+|Analytics Usage||Hadoop with HBase doesn’t have such advanced searching and analytical search capabilities as ES.||Analytics is more advanced, and search queries are matured in ES.|

-|Supported Programming languages||Hadoop doesn’t have a variety of programming languages supporting it.||ES has many Ruby, Lua, Go etc., which are not there in Hadoop|
+|Supported Programming Languages||Hadoop doesn’t have a variety of programming languages supporting it.||ES has many Ruby, Lua, Go, etc., which are not in Hadoop.|

-|Preferred Use||For Batch Processing||Real-time queries and result|
+|Preferred Use||For batch processing.||Real-time queries and results.|

-|Reliability||Hadoop is reliable from testing environment till production environment||ES is reliable in a small and medium-sized environment.
-This doesn’t fit in a production environment, where lot many data centers and clusters exist.|
+|Reliability||Hadoop is reliable from the testing environment to the production environment.||ES is reliable in small and medium-sized environments.
+This doesn’t fit a production environment with many data centers and clusters.|